SERVICESHelping organizations build and assess value

 FSI’s 30+ years of developing industry specialists enables an efficient, strategic analysis of relevant markets and creation of a comprehensive list of acquisition prospects.
 We further assist clients with development of information needed to prioritize attractive acquisition targets.

-FSI is the premier provider of market research for clients in healthcare, technology and technology-based businesses.
-Clients request our research to:
+FSI is the premier provider of market assessments for clients in healthcare, technology and technology-based businesses.
+Clients request our assistance with analysis/research to:

 - Analyze the potential of new products